-Northeast Indiana Public Radio is the licensee for WBOI 89.1 NPR News & Diverse Music and Classical 94.1 WBNI.
+Northeast Indiana Public Radio is the licensee for 89.1 WBOI - NPR News & Diverse Music, WBOI.org, and WBOI Studios Podcasts.
 NIPR is a 501(c)3 non-profit, charitable organization.

-Programming is also underwritten by local businesses, and 9% of our budget comes from the Corporation for Public Broadcasting.
+Programming is produced by staff and over 50 volunteers.
+Over 3,000 households in Indiana and elsewhere are donating "members" of our stations, accounting for more than 50-percent of our annual budget.
+Programming is also underwritten by local businesses, and about 9-percent of our annual budget comes from the Corporation for Public Broadcasting.

 WBOI 89.1 NPR News & Diverse Music broadcasts programs from NPR.
-Additional providers include American Public Media, Public Radio International, and PRX.
+Additional providers include PRX, PRI, WNYC, and IPBS.
 WBOI produces about 30 hours of local programming each week.

-WBNI is available on the radio at 94.1FM, via HD radio at 89.1-2 (Channel 2), streaming online at WBNI.org, and in the WBNI App for iPhone and Android.
+WBOI is available on the radio at 89.1FM, via HD radio at 89.1-1 (Channel 1), streaming online at WBOI.org, and in the WBOI mobile app for iPhone and Android.